 We took the bus in the morning to Landmannalauger.
 Landmannalaugar is the northern end of the Laugavegur hiking trail.
 The Iceland Touring Association operates a mountain hut with sleeping bag accommodation for 75 people and a public toilet with showers.
-During the tourist high season there is also a small shop there that sells coffee and basic groceries, Several bus It was really hard to chose the photos I wanted to upload.
-Each moment on our hike was awe inspiring.
+During the tourist high season there is also a small shop there that sells coffee and basic groceries, Several bus It was really hard to choose the photos I wanted to upload.
+Each moment on our hike was awe-inspiring.
 This place is so spectacular and each of these photos will hopefully bring back the memories of how happy I was each moment as I took-in the scenery all around me.
 The range of colors was so amazing.

 It was pretty cold when we started so I was bundled-up with many layers of clothing.

 We walked mostly in silence just appreciating the views.

 This is just one of the obsidian rocks.

 The colors of the mountains defy description.